The 27+ Best Free Stock Photo Sites in 2023!

 - Not easy to complain about anything here!
 We'll have to get picky and say the website's design could be a bit better given the great functionality it offers

 This is the free-stock-photo heaven: high-quality photos taken and submitted by professional photographers who understand licensing, offered and managed by a successful stock media company, with its own custom license for free use.
-Of course, you must still double check before using, but PicWizard is as reliable as it gets.
+Of course, you must still double check before using, but PikWizard is as reliable as it gets.

 Pexels – Trendy Free Photos, Edgy Site

 The brainchild of German technology-oriented twin brothers with Bruno and Ingo Joseph, Pexels is a free stock photo aggregator offering hundreds of thousands of royalty-free stock images in high resolution submitted by artists or added from other free photo sites.
 The catalogue is very rich and all images are free to download and use.
+In May 2019 Pexels was bought by the popular and successful online design platform Canva.

 License Details: Their photos are under Creative Commons Zero (CC0) – Free usage for commercial purposes, no attribution required.